-Rule 838 Call to the start
+Rule 838 Call to the Start

 - 1. Prior to each performance, the names of those Teams about to compete must be clearly called on the ice and in the dressing rooms. - Prior to the announcement, the next Team to skate must enter the ice surface for their warmup at the sign of the Referee's Assistant at ice level.
-Following the warmup period of at least one (1) minute (see Rule 964), the Team is announced. - 3.
-Teams shall be announced utilizing the Teams' own name in the following manner: Team Name followed by the name of the ISU Member. - 4.
-Each Team must take the starting position and make a signal to the Referee of each Segment of the competition (Short Program and Free Skating) at the latest thirty (30) seconds after their name has been announced.
-If this time has expired and the Team has not yet taken the starting position, the Referee shall apply a deduction (deducted from the final score) as per Rule 843, paragraph 1. n).
-If sixty (60) seconds started from the call to the start have expired and the Team has not yet taken the starting position, they will be considered as withdrawn.
+Following the warmup period of at least 1 minute (see Rule 964), the Team is announced. - Teams shall be announced utilizing the Teams' own name in the following manner: Team Name followed by the name of the ISU Member. - 4.
+Each Team must take the starting position and make a signal to the Referee of each Segment of the competition (Short Program and Free Skating) at the latest 30 seconds after their name has been announced.
+If this time has expired and the Team has not yet taken the starting position, the Referee shall apply a deduction (deducted from the final score) as per Rule 843, paragraph 1. m).
+If 60 seconds started from the call to the start have expired and the Team has not yet taken the starting position, they will be considered as withdrawn.